Feeds:

 Read Full Post »

-Apparently, quite some tourists who owned a SLR camera have been mistaken as journalists.
-A few days ago, I met a Thai tourist, who claimed to have been detained by the police for some two hours, as he was being suspected an undercover journalist.
+Apparently, quite some tourists who owned a SLR camera have been mistaken as a “professional” and asked the same question.
+A few days ago, I met a tourist from Thailand, who claimed to have been detained by the police for some two hours, as he was being suspected a journalist. (more…)

 Read Full Post »